jonathan-dejong/random-club-challenge/README.md

 - `SSH_PRIVATE_KEY`: Private SSH key with access to the server

 ### How to use
-1. Set up your server with Node.js, pm2, and SSH access.
+1. Set up your server with Node.js 20.11.0, pm2, and SSH access.
 2. Add the required secrets to your GitHub repository.
 3. Push to the `main` branch to trigger deployment.

+The workflow will automatically:
+- Use the correct Node.js version (via `.nvmrc`)
+- Install dependencies and run setup
+- Build the application
+- Deploy using the new `npm run deploy` script

-The workflow will automatically build and (re)start your app as a pm2 process named `nextjs-app`.
+The app will run as a PM2 process named `random-club-app`.

 > **Tip:** You can customize the workflow in `.github/workflows/deploy.yml` for your environment or process manager.